 4. Authorized Users.
 Parents can also consider making their child an authorized user on one of their existing credit card accounts.
 An authorized user can make purchases with a credit card but has no obligation to make payments.
 (That responsibility falls on the primary cardholder.)
 Just remember, if you’re looking for your child to start building credit, it’s a good idea to ask your issuer if they report authorized users to the credit bureaus (not all do.)

 Whatever card, if any, college-bound students or parents decide is right for them, the most important thing is to use it responsibly.
 Part of that means monitoring your credit to see how your payment history and debt usage are affecting it.
-You can see your free credit report summary, updated each month, on Credit.com.
+You can see your free credit report summary, updated every 14 days, on Credit.com.

 Image: Steve Debenport